To get a Louisiana landscaping license you will need to produce one of the following certifications:

 Louisiana Contractor License Examination

-All Louisiana landscaping contractors must pass the Louisiana Law and Business exam.
+All Louisiana landscaping contractors must pass the Louisiana Law and Business course.
+This will be a 45 minute online course required as part of your application process.

 - Business Planning